Walking Calorie Calculator

 How many calories does a 30-minute walk burn?

-Is walking better for weight loss than running?
+Is walking effective for weight loss?

 What factors affect walking calorie burn besides speed and weight?